andrewt3000/web_development/README.md

 # Application Logic

 ### Authentication and Authorization
 For user authentication and authorization of the rest api I typically use [jwt](https://jwt.io/) (JSON web token), an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)).
-One advantage is that you can avoid storing state on the server which makes it simpler to do load balancing.
-Alternative: cookies and server side session state.
-Using cookies for a web api may be vulnerable to [CSRF](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html)
+Alternative: Early in web development sites typically used cookies and server side session state.
+One advantage of jtw is that you can avoid storing state on the server which makes it simpler to do load balancing.

 Here is how I typicaly use jwt to authenticate each rest api call.
 - When the user signs up or changes their password, the password is stored in the database as a one way [hash](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/).